Factoring Large Semiprimes.

 The first step to improving efficiency is reducing the search space.
 Key observations include:

 Even with these constraints, the search space remains large.
-However, I discovered a method to make it more manageable by refactoring the problem.
+However, I rediscovered a method to make it more manageable by refactoring the problem.

 A Mathematical Approach